postgis/postgis-workshops/postgis-intro/sources/en/loading_data.rst

 **Windows**:
   * Builds of ogr2ogr can be downloaded from `GIS Internals <https://www.gisinternals.com/release.php>`_.
-  * ogr2ogr is included as part of `QGIS Install <https://qgis.org/en/site/forusers/download.html>`_ and accessible via QGIS4W Shell menu -
+  * ogr2ogr is included as part of `QGIS Install <https://qgis.org/en/site/forusers/download.html>`_ and accessible via OSGeo4W Shell -
   * Builds of ogr2ogr can be downloaded from `MS4W <https://ms4w.com/download.html>`_.

 **MacOS**: